-A forensic engineer is well-trained in many different issues, making them a great asset to most companies.
+A forensic engineer is well-trained in many different issues, making them a great asset to most companies for forensic engineering investigations.
 You typically need to hire a forensic engineer once something on a project or in a business has failed.
 Their job is to figure out the cause of the failure.
 This could benefit anything from car accidents to machine failures, and even explosions or fires.
 A forensic engineer has many purposes in a company.
 They can help to determine who is legally liable for the costs, repairs, and other damages that occur in an incident.
 They also are responsible for determining the cause of the failure, the root cause, and even helping to prevent similar future issues within your company or job site.
 Many industries can benefit from hiring a forensic engineer.
 Read on to learn more about reasons you need to hire a forensic engineer and what they can do for your business.

 They can help determine legal liability

 Determining liability is essential, as many accidents and incidents can be very costly.
 An example of this is in a residential home fire.
 The family wants answers quickly as they were most likely forced out of their home and are in a temporary residence.
-The damage fire can have on the structure of the building and the mold growth from the water pressure used to stomp out the fire can render even a home with minor fire damage uninhabitable for months, years, or even permanently.
+The damage fire can have on the structure of the building, and the mold growth from the water pressure used to stomp out the fire can render even a home with minor fire damage uninhabitable for months, years, or even permanently.
 Insurance companies are often the party responsible for these costs.
 In these situations, insurance companies can greatly benefit from the aid of a forensic engineer, as they can determine fault, which in some cases can lessen or exonerate the insurance company’s liability in the incident.
 This also applies to other issues and incidents.

 They can find out what caused the failure

 Forensic engineers can help to determine the cause of failure.
 This determination helps you to understand the root cause of the incident.
 They do this by studying the site and learning about the damage.
 With their extensive training, they can come to an understanding of where the issue originated.
 The root cause of the issue is key to identify, as it traces the problem back to the location and item that malfunctioned in the first place.
-Determining the cause of the failure or incident is useful for both insurance and litigation purposes.
+Determining the cause of the failure or incident is helpful for insurance and litigation purposes.

 Your company may benefit from the services of a forensic engineer if you’ve ever been or currently are in a battle over liability or a court case due to an incident.